 All messages sent to the 254 address space combine feedback channels 1 & 2 into a single extended length feedback channel.
 The channel 1 and 2 start and end timing shall be respected by the Decoder.

-CV28, bit 7 must be set in order to enable address partition 254.
-Otherwise, a Decoder shall ignore all commands sent to address partition 254.

 Encoding, Padding, and Alignment

 As defined in S-9.3.2, all feedback data is encoded as 6 bits of actual information into 8-bits over the physical track circuit.
 S-9.3.2 refers to this as 4/8 coding, and it is more commonly referred to as 6b/8b encoding.